Memphis fire department fires three employees in Tyre Nichols case | Law-Order

 In addition to the seven police officers and three fire department personnel implicated in the Nichols encounter, two Shelby County Sheriff's deputies have also been relieved of duty pending an internal review, Sheriff Floyd Bonner said last Friday, after the video was released.
 The Shelby County district attorney's investigation is examining the roles played by all individuals involved in the Nichols traffic stop and its immediate aftermath, including Hemphill Memphis Fire Department personnel and "those responsible for documenting the incident," the office said in a statement.

-According to a fire department time line of its response to an incident originally dispatched as "a person pepper sprayed," Long and Sandridge "failed to conduct an adequate patient assessment" when they reached Nichols at 8:41 p.m., minutes after the beating had ended.
-Instead, after an initial "interaction" with Nichols, the two EMTs called for an ambulance team, who arrived on the scene at 8:55 p.m. and finally "initiated patient care," the fire department said in its statement.
-Nichols was transported to a hospital a short time later.

-The "actions or inactions" of Long, Sandridge and Whitaker "on the scene that night to not meet the expectations of the Memphis Fire Department," Chief Sweat said.
-In addition to the seven police officers and three fire department personnel implicated in the Nichols encounter, two Shelby County Sheriff's deputies have also been relieved of duty pending an internal review, Sheriff Floyd Bonner said last Friday, after the video was released.

-The Shelby County district attorney's investigation is examining the roles played by all individuals involved in the Nichols traffic stop and its immediate aftermath, including Hemphill Memphis Fire Department personnel and "those responsible for documenting the incident," the office said in a statement.
 The specialized Scorpion police unit that included the five Memphis officers charged with murder in the case was disbanded on Saturday by the city.
 It was not immediately clear whether the sixth and seventh officers under investigation belonged to that unit.
+Davis has said investigators have not substantiate Nichols was driving recklessly when he was pulled over, as some of the officers involved asserted at the time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)